Exclusive: Russian output falls to three-year low as oil rivals clash

 Transneft curbed oil intake from Yuganskneftegaz, Rosneft’s main upstream unit, the oil producer said, hurting production that has already been depressed by an oil contamination crisis.

 Rosneft confirmed intake limits first reported by Reuters.
+Transneft also confirmed to local media it had capped the amount of oil received from Yuganskneftegaz.

+Transneft said it put the restrictions in place after Rosneft sent oil to the pipeline network without clearly stating the destination for 3.5 million tonnes of crude as of July 1, local news agencies reported.

+It said it had limited intake from Yuganskneftegaz by 0.5 percent of its annual production, TASS reported.
+The unit produces more than 70 million tonnes of oil annually, or 1.4 million barrels per day.

-Industry sources said Russian oil output fell to 10.79 million barrels per day (bpd) in early July, meaning output is lower than the level agreed under a deal on curbing supply reached with OPEC and other producers.
+Industry sources said Russian oil output fell to 10.79 million barrels per day (bpd) in early July, lower than the level agreed under a deal on curbing supply reached with OPEC and other producers.

 Transneft and Rosneft have been at loggerheads over efforts to resolve the problem of contaminated oil found in April in the Druzhba export pipeline to Europe.
 Supplies have only partially resumed since then, after weeks of disruption.